The Paid Leave Podcast

 Nancy Barrow:

-Dr. Maya Barsky, thank you so much for taking time out of your busy day to lend your expertise to The Paid Leave Podcast.
+Dr Maya Barsky, thank you so much for taking time out of your busy day to lend your expertise to The Paid Leave Podcast.

-Doctor Maya Barsky:
+Maya Barsky:

 Thank you.